ArinaBr/ComputerVision/README.md

 # ComputerVision
-Information elements of robotic systems
+Information elements of robotic systems <br />
+(These projects were completed in the 2nd year of study)